1602/jugglingdb/docs/schema.md

 To check if any db changes required use `isActual` method.
-It accepts single `callback` argument, which receive boolean value depending on db state: false if db structure outdated, true when schema and db is in sync:
+It accepts single `callback` argument, which receive boolean value depending on db state: false if db structure outdated, true when schema and db is in sync, if it returns undefined that means adapter doesn't implements schema checking (most likely schema-less db or just buggy adapter).

     schema.isActual(function(err, actual) {
-        if (!actual) {
+        if (actual === false) {
             schema.autoupdate();
         }
     });